mosquito/pypi-server/README.rst

     pip install pypi-server

-If you want support non default database engine
+If you want to support postgres or mysql database:

     pip install 'pypi-server[postgres]' # or 'pypi-server[mysql]'